kavinm/DeFiSummerEnzymeBot/README.md

 If you would like to run this locally, git clone the repository and npm run start in the client folder.

 IMPORTANT: Only use a private key/wallet that has enough money for gas fees or make a new wallet just for this.
+This is only a prototype, please only play around with it on KOVAN testnet for now.

 You can try it live at https://defi-summer-enzyme-bot.vercel.app